 ◦Transcendental Meditation is a meditation method that brings about deep relaxation quickly.
 There is much research on TM.

 The TM-Sidhi programme was introduced by Maharishi Mahesh Yogi in 1975 as an extension of Transcendental Meditation.
 The purpose of the TM-Sidhi programme is to increase the benefits from the Transcendental Meditation technique by training the mind to think from the level of what may be called the source of the deep mind, that is, pure consciousness itself.

 By learning to function in this way - being in deep meditation and setting thoughts in motion in the yogi way, the practitioner's thinking is said to become increasingly coherent so that his or her desires may be fulfilled more easily.
-One may add: "It remains to be seen and fairly documented.
-If you wish for the moon, your wish may not be fulfilled at once . . ."
+However, if you wish for the moon, your wish may not be fulfilled fast . . ."
 If wishes come true, depend on how easily they may be fulfilled also.
-Spare yourself; don't hope for the impossible, and refrain from definitely hopeless wishes.
+Refrain from hopeless wishes . . .

 What effects you get, depend on a sum of factors.

 Be careful with what you wish for; you just might get it. - A saying

 What you think you want, may be more than you can handle.
 Or it might not turn out as you think: for example if a desired outcome stops being very desirable once it has been attained.
 The secret is: You could need to be worthy of what you wish for, so as to keep it and maintain it steadily too.
 So: What you wish for, be worthy of it, at least in time.
 Attune to the fair and fit goals that you find, and work yourself up toward them and to become worthy of them also.

 The first few wishes had better be attainable.
 Then the effects of the wishes you make, might depend on how well and wisely you meditate and relax and follow up.
 In other words: